What is an LCAP?

 In 2013, California adopted a new formula for deciding how much money each school district gets, called the Local Control Funding Formula (LCFF).
 School districts will decide how to use the funds, but under the new system they must get input from their local communities.
 They also have to tie their budgets to improvement goals by creating a Local Control and Accountability Plan (LCAP).

-Our LCAP has two main goals, and here are a few things that we are doing to support each of those goals:
+Our LCAP has three main goals, and here are a few things that we are doing to support each of those goals:

 Take a look at our latest LCAPs

 2022-23 SRCS Elementary and Secondary LCAP